SonicZentropy/DIYCLI/README.md

+# DIYCLI
-# Intended to make creation of simple Rust CLI apps fast and effective, no Cargo or setup required.
+## Intended to make creation of simple Rust CLI apps fast and effective, no Cargo or setup required.

 1. Put the ./bin folder onto your system PATH
 2. Write a simple rust script standalone .rs file